Skip to main content

 • Additionally, any children enrolled in TK can also receive extended learning and care through the district’s existing CSPP program or Head Start, if eligible, or through other extended learning programs.

-• Transitional kindergarten (TK), like kindergarten enrollment, is not compulsory.
+TK, like kindergarten enrollment, is not compulsory.
 Parents will continue to have the choice to remain at their current program provided that they meet eligibility requirements.
-The 2021–22 California State Budget explicitly retained choice for parents whose children are enrolled in the California State Preschool Program (CSPP).
+The 2021–22 California State Budget explicitly retained choice for parents whose children are enrolled in the CSPP.

 Yes, a district’s Afterschool Program can credit attendance in the Afterschool Program for students who start school at the beginning of the year and who turn five years of age after the applicable TK eligibility cut-off date (listed below).

-• *Inclusive of these dates
+• * Inclusive of this date

 Return to Top